leonardr/botfriend/README.md

 ```
 git clone git@github.com:leonardr/botfriend.git
-cp -r botfriend/bots.sample bots
+cp -r botfriend/bots.sample/* bots
 ```

-in the project repository.
-This directory structure contains about ten sample bots, all of them based on real bots that I run.
+The `bots.sample` directory contains over ten sample bots--the ones I describe in this document and several based on real bots that I run.

 You can see what your bots are up to with the `botfriend.dashboard` script.